RP01XXX/NewToolPendingName/README.md

 - If you were only given IP addresses  we will want to resolve all IP addresses to websites dnsrecon -r $IP -t rvl -c "path/Nmap-$Name/Hostnames.txt"

-## URL resolution
+## DNS/Networking
+### whois
+- Either command line or just lookup.icann.org
+- nslookup We can lok up the A records, AAA, CNAME, TXT ,SOA if we want.
+- CNAME= nslookup -q=cname URL
+- TXT = nslookup -q=txt URL
+- SOA = nslookup -q=soa URL

+###Try a DNS zone transfer
+- dig -t AXFR DOMAIN_NAME @DNS_SERVER
+- The -t AXFR indicates that we are requesting a zone transfer, while @ precedes the DNS_SERVER that we want to query regarding the records related to the specified DOMAIN_NAME.

+### Windows CMD Prompt DNS Transfer
+- type nslookup, hit enter
+- server IP Address/URL
+- ls -d URL

+### Dnsrecon zone transfer
 - Reverse of host resolution, we may need to get the IP addresses of the URL's by using dnsrecon -d URL
-• dnsrecon zone transfer  with dnsrecond -d URL -t axfr
+- dnsrecon zone transfer  with dnsrecond -d URL -t axfr
-• dns bruteforce to find domains and hosts dnsrecon -d URL -D DICTIONARY -t brt
+- dns bruteforce to find domains and hosts dnsrecon -d URL -D DICTIONARY -t brt

+### Dig
+- Dig website,com@X.X.X.X

+### Traceroute
+- Run a traceroute to discover hops to identify devices.

-### Eyewitness
+## Eyewitness
 - Run  eyewitness to capture screenshots of login pages for IP's that have port 80/443/8080/8443 open.
 This list will be uses in login attacks.
 This needs to be done manually as I cant get bash to work.
 -  CMD eyewitness --web -F /home/kali/Desktop/NAME/assetFinderOutput.txt